Knotweed and mules

 You might have seen Marlin, the Belgian Mule, in the Heifer Stroll any of the past four years, or you might have seen him galloping on the beach in New Hampshire for a Spring adventure, or doing the agility course at the Save Your Ass Rescue benefit Donkey and Mule Show.
 He is the ambassador for the rescue, having been rescued himself.
 He worked 20 years, so now he enjoys retirement to the fullest.

 Marlin is close to 17 hands tall, but he gets along with even the littlest donkeys and pony mules.
 One day, during his first summer at SYA in Acworth N.H., he and Frosty, the pony mule, were out wandering the pasture looking for something to eat.
 The grass was pretty well eaten by then, and even though they get good hay, it’s always nice to do a little browsing to supplement and enrich the every day diet.
 Browsing is eating leaves, twigs and plants other than grass.
 So, Marlin spots a plant that he somehow knows is good to eat, but it’s on the other side of the fence.
 There’s no way Frosty can reach any; she’s only 11 hands tall (44 inches).
 But Marlin reaches over the fence and grabs a plant and snaps the whole stem off and throws it back into the pasture, clear of the fence.
 Triumphantly tasting the leaves, he seems happy about his find.
 There is plenty more growing all along the fenceline and he is tall enough to harvest it.
 What a hero he is to little Frosty.
+This stuff is so tasty and she is very excited and thankful that Marlin is sharing it with her.
+And thankful that he has the good instincts to pick a plant like Japanese Knotweed.
+Although little Frosty doesn’t know the ingredient, resveratrol or the Latin name for the plant, Polygonum Cuspidatum, she knows that they have found something very good to eat.

 Ever since then, in the summer and fall, I make a habit of cutting some of these plants, anywhere from one to two foot sprouts to the full eight to 10 foot tall plant for the donkeys, mules and hinnies to enjoy.
 Goats and pigs like it, too.
 And when I come into view, dragging a big pile, their eyes light up.
 It is well worth the effort just to see the joy they have as they devour a feast of Japanese Knotweed.